elvis-darko/Retail-Store-Analysis-using-Power-BI/README.md

 # Retail Store Analysis using Power BI
- In this project, I analyze records of data from a retail chain stores, Groupe Darko Retails.
+ In this project, I analyze sales records of data from a retail chain stores, Groupe Darko Retails.

 # Project Details